 From there, it was straightforward, riding the train to Clark/Lake, a short walk from my hotel.
 The only thing to watch is that the Blue Line trains are pretty much like tube trains in that there is nowhere to put your luggage, a rather serious shortcoming on a line serving the airport (although I recall that the Piccadilly line has a similar problem).

 And that’s it.
 I was in Chicago.
 Thanks for staying with me to the end of the journey.
-Check back in a few weeks’ time to see what I made of my flight back from Chicago.
+Don’t forget to find out what I got up on the rest of the trip and see what I made of my flight back from Chicago.

 Don’t forget that you can share this post with your friends using buttons below.